sagodev/fragua/README.md

 In Fragua, **everything happens inside an Environment**.

-An `Environment` represents an isolated execution context that owns:
+A `FraguaEnvironment` represents an isolated execution context that owns:

 - Component lifecycle and resolution
-- Security and execution boundaries
+- Execution context and security boundaries
 - Runtime state and metadata
 - Data persistence and traceability

 Agents do not exist or operate independently.
 They are created, configured, and executed exclusively within an Environment.

 ---

 ## Environment Responsibilities

-The `Environment` is the central orchestrator of the system.
+The `FraguaEnvironment` is the central orchestrator of the system.
 It is responsible for:

 - Initializing and managing the **Warehouse**
 - Managing action contexts: `extract`, `transform`, `load`
-- Registering and resolving all components
+- Registering, resolving, and executing components
-- Enforcing security and execution boundaries
+- Managing execution credentials (tokens)
-- Providing a unified API for component lifecycle management
+- Providing a unified CRUD API for components
 - Exposing structured runtime summaries

-Multiple environments can coexist, each representing a separate pipeline, experiment, or workflow.
+Multiple environments can coexist, each representing an independent pipeline, experiment, or workflow.

 ---